qedsoftware/doxygen-demo/README.md

 =============================================
 Demonstration of using Doxygen to automatically generate documentation for C++ code.

-Authoring credits go to Brent Nash who used this code as part of a Doxygen tutorial for CS102 at USC (http://merlot.usc.edu/cs102-s12/doxygen/).
+Authoring credits go to Brent Nash who wrote this code for a Doxygen tutorial delivered at USC (http://merlot.usc.edu/cs102-s12/doxygen/).

 I only added CMake support and a README.